jackmiller2708/task-manager/README.md

 ## Running the dev server

-If the project is set up via IDX, this step can be skipped since IDX is going to automatically launch a project preview which it is using the dev server already.
-However, incase of manually project initiation is required follow the instruction below.
+If the project is set up via IDX, this step can be skipped since IDX is going to automatically launch a project preview by using the dev server.
+However, incase of manually dev server initiation is required follow the instruction below.

 To start the dev server, in the project's root folder, run the command:
 ```